minorsecond/GIS-Helper/README.md

 # README #

-A tool to facilitate GIS tasks.
+A tool to facilitate Content Engineers with GIS tasks.

 ### How do I get set up? ###